Phoumi Nosavan: More Coups

 On 18 April 1964, General Siho Lamphouthicoul, who had aided Phoumi's return to power in December 1960, sent his Directorate of National Coordination police to secure the streets of Vientiane.
 Phoumi sat out the short-lived coup, which was ended on 23 April by U.S. Ambassador Leonard Unger's orders to Siho and his co-conspirator Kouprasith Abhay.
 Despite Phoumi's non-participation, in the aftermath of the coup, Prime Minister Souvanna Phouma dismissed Phoumi as Defense Minister, depriving him of troops to command.
-However, Phoumi's brother still headed the Lao custom service, and diverted most customs fees for personal use.
-Siho and Kouprasith Abhay then demanded some share of Phoumi's illicit operations—opium, gold and liquor smuggling operations, as well as his prostitution and gambling concerns.
+However, Phoumi's brother still headed the Lao customs service, and diverted most customs fees for personal use.
+Siho and Kouprasith Abhay then demanded some share of Phoumi's illicit operations; opium, gold and liquor smuggling operations, as well as his prostitution and gambling concerns.

 Despite his demotion, Phoumi had somehow retained control of a training battalion in Vientiane.
 On 4 August 1964, he used them to seize Vientiane.
 General Kouprasith promptly turned out his local troops to suppress the insurrection while Siho sat out the coup.
 The training battalion was disbanded, depriving Phoumi of his last troops under his command.

 Exile And Death

 On 27 January 1965, Phoumi managed to convince one of his adherents to order a transfer of troops from Military Region 2 to Vientiane to ward off a purported attack by MR 5 troops.
 His coup, and a simultaneous one by Bounleut Saycocie, both failed.
 Phoumi fled into exile in Thailand.
 In Laos, General Ouane Rattikone remained as the Royal Lao Army Chief of Staff.
 General Kouprasith Abhay held Vientiane and the surrounding Military Region 5.
 Junior officers were sent to head up units stationed on Phoumi's home ground of Savannakhet.
 Phoumi's birthday coup had failed because he had no troops to command.

-Phoumi convinced a loyal subordinate to return to Vientiane and retrieve a cache of gold.
-Phoumi then settled into a comfortable retirement in Songkhla, Thailand.
+Phoumi convinced a loyal subordinate to return to Vientiane and retrieve a cache of gold, which he used to settle into a comfortable retirement in Songkhla, Thailand.
 However, while still in Laos, Phoumi had shielded his friend Thao Ma from problems with competing generals.
 Now that he was in exile, Kouprasith Abhay, Ouane Rattikone, and Oudone Sananikone began conspiring to diminish Thao Ma's command; this led to the latter's 1966 coup.

-Phoumi spent the 1970s in Bangkok exile.
+Phoumi spent the 1970s in exile at Bangkok.
 He was sentenced by a Lao court in absentia to 20 years prison.
 In 1981, he allowed the Thai-backed United Front for the Liberation of the Lao People to use his name.
 He remained in exile, dying in Bangkok in 1985.